neelismail01/common-algorithms/README.md

 # common-algorithms
-Implementing common sorting &amp; searching algorithms
+To improve my knowledge of computer science fundamentals, I decided to implement several common sorting and searching algorithms.
+A list of all the algorithms I implemented are listed below.

 Implemented Sorting Algorithms: